-Principle: Publish and enforce a data classification methodology to objectively determine the sensitivity and criticality of all data and technology assets so that proper handling and disposal requirements can be followed.
+Principle: Enforce a standardized data classification methodology to objectively determine the sensitivity and criticality of all data and technology assets so that proper handling and disposal requirements can be followed.

 Intent: Organizations ensure that technology assets, both hardware and media, are properly classified and measures implemented to protect the organization’s data from unauthorized disclosure, regardless if it is being transmitted or stored.
 Applicable statutory, regulatory and contractual compliance requirements dictate the minimum safeguards that must be in place to protect the confidentiality, integrity and availability of data.

-Principle: Provide additional scrutiny to the risks associated with embedded technology, based on the potential damages posed when used maliciously.
+Principle: Provide additional scrutiny to reduce the risks associated with embedded technology, based on the potential damages posed from malicious use of the technology.

 Intent: Organizations specify the development, proactive management and ongoing review of security embedded technologies, including hardening of the “stack” from the hardware, to firmware, software, transmission and service protocols used for Internet of Things (IoT) and Operational Technology (OT) devices.

-Principle: Harden endpoint devices to protect against reasonable threats to those devices and the data they store, transmit and process.
+Principle: Harden endpoint devices to protect against reasonable threats to those devices and the data those devices store, transmit and process.